SystemFw/blog/content/staging/paxos-failures.md

   running.
 This is not realistic either as disk corruption in the medium term is very possible.
 Again, there are dedicated papers to this problem.
-- The processes are assumed to be run the protocol correctly, and will not act maliciously.
+- The processes are assumed to be running the protocol correctly, and will not act maliciously.
 Similarly, messages won't be tampered with.
 In technical jargon, there are no _Byzantine faults_, which is actually an acceptable tradeoff for most systems, with the notable exception of blockchains.

 ## The Paxos Algorithm